JimmyKenMerchant/jimmy-codeviewer/README.txt

 Please upgrade because of fixing bugs.

 == Changelog ==

+= 1.0.2 =
+* Enabled to use special characters in enclosed contents in 'spansearch' series.

 = 1.0.1 =
 * Added an attribute whether Edit Instruction will be enabled or disabled on 'codeview' series